delta-12/bedrock-server-controls/README.md

 Users are authenticated using passport-jwt

-Note: keys.js is not included in config directory for security purposes
+Note: keys.js is not included in config directories for security purposes

 ## Frontend: bedrock-controls

 React web application

 Once logged in, users can view the dashboard(s) for the Minecraft Bedrock server(s) they play on

+## server-handler/handler

+Handles the Minecraft Bedrock server

+See `server-handler/handler/README.md` for more information and usage